-Launched in 2006, online jewelry retailer James Allen is considered a disrupter in the diamond market, along with Blue Nile, With Clarity and other online jewelry companies that seek to educate buyers on diamond buying and provide customizable engagement rings, in addition to its large selection of ready-to-wear options.
+Launched in 2006, online jewelry retailer James Allen is considered a disrupter in the diamond market that seeks to educate buyers on diamond buying and provide customizable engagement rings, in addition to its large selection of ready-to-wear options.

 As with other e-commerce jewelry stores, many question the quality of the diamonds (or whether they are real diamonds at all).
 But rest assured, the diamonds on James Allen are very real and run the gamut of cut, color, carat, clarity, and shape to fit everyone's budget.